Dennis Scott (basketball): Orlando Magic

 Scott spent the majority of his career with the Magic, earning the nickname 3-D for his ability to consistently make long three-point field goal attempts.
 Until the drafting of Shaquille O'Neal in 1992, Scott and Nick Anderson were the leading scorers for the Magic.
 In 1995–96 Scott set an NBA single-season three-point field goal tally with 267 (which was broken ten years later by Ray Allen).
 He also set the then NBA record for most three-pointers made in a single game, with 11 on April 18, 1996.
 On his record-breaking shot, the assist came from teammate and the holder of the record, Brian Shaw (he made 10 three-pointers on April 8, 1993).
-This record has also since been broken by Kobe Bryant who made 12 three-pointers on January 7, 2003, Donyell Marshall who made 12 three-pointers on March 12, 2005, and Stephen Curry who made 12 three-pointers on February 27, 2016; Curry's teammate Klay Thompson now owns the record after making 14 baskets from behind the arc against the Chicago Bulls on October 29, 2018.
+This record was subsequently broken by Kobe Bryant who made 12 three-pointers on January 7, 2003.
+Klay Thompson now owns the record after making 14 baskets from behind the arc against the Chicago Bulls on October 29, 2018.

 Scott was involved in a controversy after an incident at a Virginia summer camp in which he ranted and played explicit rap music in front of a crowd of bewildered children in 1997.

-Scott was honored by the Magic on March 26, 2006 as part of their "Remember the Past Nights" program, where the Magic remembers past players for their accomplishments.
+Scott was honored by the Magic on March 26, 2006, as part of their "Remember the Past Nights" program, where the Magic remembers past players for their accomplishments.
 Other players to be honored so far were Nick Anderson and Scott Skiles.
 In 2008, Jay Bilas ranked his personal shooters in NCAA history and Scott was #1 on his list.

 Rest of career

 In addition to his seven-year career with Orlando, Scott also spent short stints with other teams.
 On September 24, 1997, he was traded to the Dallas Mavericks for Derek Harper and Ed O'Bannon.
-Scott had been traded to the Mavericks after a tumultuous off-season where Scott, frustrated over playing for the Magic as well as with the Magic organization, had a meltdown at a Summer camp event he was a guest at for children, blaring music with explicit lyrics and throwing thinly-veiled insults at the Magic organization.
+Scott had been traded to the Mavericks after a tumultuous off-season where Scott, frustrated over playing for the Magic as well as with the Magic organization, had a meltdown at a Summer camp event he was a guest at for children, blaring music with explicit lyrics and throwing thinly veiled insults at the Magic organization.
 Midway through the 1997–98 season, the Mavericks traded Scott to the Phoenix Suns for Cedric Ceballos.
 He also played for the New York Knicks, Minnesota Timberwolves (1998–99) and the Vancouver Grizzlies (1999–2000).
 Scott did not play in the 2000–01 NBA season after being cut by the Washington Wizards in training camp.
 In 2001, he attempted an NBA comeback with the Los Angeles Lakers (with ex-Orlando teammates Shaquille O'Neal and Brian Shaw) but due to the abundance of veteran talent already on the roster, the Lakers decided to go with another player and cut Scott after training camp.